telerik/document-processing-docs/libraries/radspreadstreamprocessing/overview.md

 ## RadSpreadStreamProcessing vs. RadSpreadProcessing

-Following are the main differences between the two spreadsheet processing libraries.
+The main differences between the two spreadsheet processing libraries include:

-* __RadSpreadStreamProcessing__ writes directly into a stream, unlike [RadSpreadProcessing]({%slug radspreadprocessing-overview%}), which creates models for the elements in the document.
-This is why the memory used with the spread streaming library is significantly lower than when using __RadSpreadProcessing__.
+* __RadSpreadStreamProcessing__ writes directly into a stream, while [RadSpreadProcessing]({%slug radspreadprocessing-overview%}) creates models for the elements in the document.
+This is why the spread streaming library uses significantly less memory than __RadSpreadProcessing__.
 * __RadSpreadStreamProcessing__ does not perform any formula or other layout-related calculations, which makes its file generation performance much better compared to __RadSpreadProcessing__.

 ## When to Use RadSpreadStreamProcessing